CONSTITUTION OF SINFONICRON LIGHT OPERA COMPANY

 1. Company members who are not a member of the Sinfonicron Council should direct their concerns to the appropriate Council member.

 2. Amendments are to be ratified only by a consenting vote by a majority of the Sinfonicron Council members.

 3. If an amendment is proposed, a copy of the amendment shall be sent to the full company, and a Waiting Period of one (1) week will be imposed.
 If no company member raises objections, the amendment de facto passes.

-a.
-In the event that an objection is raised, the Sinfonicron Council will reconvene to address the objections, and a unanimous vote of the executive board will override the objection.
+1. In the event that an objection is raised, the Sinfonicron Council will reconvene to address the objections, and a unanimous vote of a quorum of the Council will override the objection.
 If the Council needs to reconvene to address a concern, the meeting may happen digitally.

 4. The Bylaws should be made publically available on the Sinfonicron website at least one week after revisions are completed.